-Feature Detail The Audit View To view what has been recorded by the audit, use the Audit View , which provides an interface to everything recorded by Auditing .
+Feature Detail The Audit View To view what has been recorded by the audit, use the Audit View, which provides an interface to everything recorded by Auditing.
 If security is enabled, you must have Audit View permission to display data in the Audit View.
 Model Views You can also obtain a snapshot of selected items in the model, using the Model View facility.
-In the Corporate, Business and Software Engineering, Systems Engineering or Ultimate editions of Enterprise Architect, you can use this facility to automatically generate a snapshot at intervals and, if there are changes in the items collected by the defined search, to trigger a notification to you of such changes.
+In the Corporate, Unified or Ultimate editions of Enterprise Architect, you can use this facility to automatically generate a snapshot at intervals and, if there are changes in the items collected by the defined search, to trigger a notification to you of such changes.
 This helps you to monitor workflow and other events of concern to you.
 Document Report You can generate a document report that includes the audit history information for the selected element or Package, by choosing the basic + audit template.
-Audit History Using Auditing , you can track changes to an element or connector over time.
-However, enabling Auditing also enables an 'Audit History' tab in the System Output window, which summarizes all changes made to the selected element or connector.
+Audit History Using Auditing, you can track changes to an element or connector over time. · However, enabling Auditing also enables an 'Audit History' tab in the System Output window, which summarizes all changes made to the selected element or connector.
 Performance Issues By enabling Auditing on a project, you increase the time taken for most actions.
 For most modeling tasks, this increase is insignificant; however, there are some instances where the difference is more substantial.

-- The Auditing facility is available in the Corporate, Business and Software Engineering, System Engineering and Ultimate editions - Warning If your site runs separate editions of Enterprise Architect, when Auditing is turned on in a project any Desktop or Professional edition users are locked out of the project; to restore access, turn Auditing off in the project from the Corporate, Business and Software Engineering, Systems Engineering or Ultimate edition instance of Enterprise Architect
+- The Auditing facility is available in the Corporate, Unified and Ultimate editions - Warning If your site runs separate editions of Enterprise Architect, when Auditing is turned on in a project any Professional edition users are locked out of the project; to restore access, turn Auditing off in the project from the Corporate, Unified or Ultimate edition instance of Enterprise Architect